Skip to content

 Download progress

-Download from built-in library
+Download from the model library

 Library download

-1. Go to Model management > Custom Download.
+1. Go to Models > Custom Download.

-3. Click DOWNLOAD MODEL.
+4. Click DOWNLOAD MODEL.

 Custom download

-Upload external models
+Upload local models

-1. Open Files from the launchpad.
+2. Open Files from the Launchpad.

 Delete models